pharmer/pharmer/docs/cloud/digitalocean/README.md

 ---
 # Running Kubernetes on [DigitalOcean](https://cloud.digitalocean.com)

-Following example will use `pharmer ` to create a Kubernetes cluster with 2 worker node droplets and a master droplet (i,e, 3 droplets in you cluster).
+Following example will use `pharmer ` to create a Kubernetes cluster with 1 worker nodes and 3 master nodes (i,e, 4 nodes in you cluster).

 ### Before you start